-In compliance with the Government of Ethiopia EIA proclamation no. 299/2002, guidelines, and the World Bank safeguard policies (OP/BP 4.01), public consultation on, and disclosure of RLLP safeguards instruments are mandatory.
+In compliance with the Government of Ethiopia EIA proclamation no. 299/2002 and guidelines, and the World Bank safeguard policies (OP/BP 4.01), public consultation on, and disclosure of RLLP safeguards instruments are mandatory.
 The borrower initiates such consultations as early as possible.
 Before the RLLP subprojects gets approval (before initiation of physical works), the proponent will prepare Environmental and Social Management Plans (ESMP), IPMP, ESIA and/or RAP, as required, and make available for public review at a place accessible to local people and in a form, manner and language they can understand.
 The borrower consults project-affected groups about the project's environmental and social aspects and these plans and reports, takes their views into account before approval.
-The general public should also participate and be consulted at all levels of environmental and social assessments including eligibility checks, screening, scoping, impact identification and rating.
-The instruments will be available at the relevant institutions at all levels and be publicly disclosed both in country and at the World Bank's Info Shop.
+The general public should also participate and be consulted at all levels of environmental and social aspects at the relevant institutions at all levels and be publicly disclosed both in country and at the World Bank's Info Shop.